 I then ask them to join me on the floor, there heads are down and they have to pretend to be building using their hands.
 The key is to stay in the role and keep a serious face and a stern voice.
 While the activity is no longer than five minutes the discussion that follows is very revealing as to how the children felt when they were slaves...

 The focus of this activity should be on the group discussion and allowing the children the opportunity to share their feelings, fears and thoughts.

-What Happened First in The Passover Story?
-A great math activity is to ask the children to organize the sequance of the story in order.
+What happened in the passover story?
+A great math activity is to ask the children to organize the sequence of the story in order.

 Turn the creative center into a bread free zone by

 cleaning out all the bread products and preparing for Passover.